todogroup/ospo-career-path/Contribution-and-Creation/README.md

 **MODULE 3 - SUSTAINABILITY AND RESILIENCE**

 * Growing and nurturing and keeping an open source project resilient
-   * Building and managing vibrant communities around the open soruce projects that matter to your organization.
    * An introduction to open source software analytics and crucial open source metrics to gauge success and areas of improvement

 By the end of this training course, participants will be well-equipped with the knowledge and tools necessary to contribute to open source projects and kickstart and release open source projects, ensuring they align with their organization's strategic objectives and foster a culture of collaboration and innovation.